brandur/sorg/content/drafts/two-phase-render.md

 }
 ```

-Beyond the eyesore, this case-by-case approach doesn't scale well codewise either.
-Even this example for a single API resource with one sublist is already messy.
+Beyond the eyesore, this case-by-case approach doesn't scale well code wise either.
+Even this example for a single API resource with one sub-list is already messy.
 What would happen for one with dozens of subresources, each of which might have dozen of subresources of their own?
 Then add a half dozen different developers into the equation, none of whom will have perfect insight into or understanding of code that anyone else wrote.

-Despite Go's ad nauseum verbosity, it's no less susceptible to N+1s than a metaprogramming heavy language like Ruby.
+Despite Go's ad nauseum verbosity, it's no less susceptible to N+1s than a language heavy in metaprogramming like Ruby.

 ---

 ## Two-phase load and render (#two-phase)

 This is where our generalized data loading pattern comes in.
-It doesn't make N+1s impossible, but it forces developers to break convention to introduce them, making adding a new one harder than not adding one.
+It doesn't make N+1s impossible, but it forces developers to break convention to introduce them, making adding a new one harder than not doing so.

 As the name suggests, it's broken down into two distinct render phases: